 We are regulated by The Solicitors Regulation Authority (SRA) and, as a regulated practice, we are required to annually collect, report and publish data on the diversity of our workforce annually.
 We have made our report to the SRA on our 2023 diversity data.

 Our team was asked to complete an anonymous diversity questionnaire.
-Completion of the questionnaire is not mandatory, and 16 team members chose not to complete the questionnaire.
+Completion of the questionnaire is not mandatory, and 1 team member chose not to complete the questionnaire.
 Of those who chose to complete it, many opted for 'Prefer not to say' in answer to some of the questions.

 The survey results are set out below.

 - Age - Of those members of staff that answered the questionnaire, 6 were in the age range 16-24, 10 were in the age range 25-34, 14 were in the age range 35-44, 11 were in the age range 45-54, 7 were in the age range 55-64 and one preferred not to say.

-- Gender - Of those members of staff that answered the questionnaire 27 were female, 5 were male and one preferred not to say and one identified with a gender other than that at birth.
+- Gender - Of those members of staff that answered the questionnaire 45 were female, 5 were male and one preferred not to say.

-- Ethnicity - Of those members of staff that answered the questionnaire, one was of another ethnicity not specified, 3 were Indian, 1 white and black Carribbean, 27 were White - British/English/Welsh/N.Irish/Scottish, 1 declined to respond and 1 was gypsy/Irish Traveller.
+- Ethnicity - Of those members of staff that answered the questionnaire, 2 were Indian, 44 were White - British/English/Welsh/N.Irish/Scottish and 2 were of other white ethnicity.

-- Socio-economic background (education) and caring responsibilities - Of those members of staff that answered the questionnaire, 22 mainly attended non-selective State School between the ages of 11 and 18, and 7 attended selective State Schools.
-One attended an independent/fee-paying school.
+- Socio-economic background (education) and caring responsibilities - Of those members of staff that answered the questionnaire, 41 mainly attended non-selective State School between the ages of 11 and 18, and 8 attended selective State Schools.

 Three members of staff look after or give help or support to family members, friends, neighbours or others due to long term physical or mental ill-health/disability or problems related to old age.